camerastudy/camerastudy.github.io/about.md

 improved prevention/intervention strategies for dementia in Canada’s diverse communities.
 <br/>
 ## Eligibility
+We are enrolling adults, aged 55–85, who are relatively healthly and identify as East Asian, South Asian, or White.
+To be eligible, you must not have a formal diagnosis of mild cognitive impairment, dementia, or Alzheimer's disease.
+If you are unsure of whether you qualify, please reach out to us; we can provide you with more information about the eligibility criteria for CAMERA.
 <br/>
 ## Study Requirements
 As part of the study, participants are asked to come to Sunnybrook Health Sciences Centre <strong>1–2 times per year for 5 years</strong>.